catalyst-cloud/catalystcloud-docs/source/tutorials/using-packer-to-build-custom-bootable-images-on-the-catalyst-cloud.rst

 .. warning::

-  The userdata script disables the windows firewall and also sets the Administrator password using plain text which means it could be recovered from the file system.
+  The userdata script disables the Windows firewall and also sets the Administrator password using plain text, which means it could be recovered from the file system.

   These two points present a huge risk and should both be addressed to prevent any subsequent compromise of security.

-Once the userdata file has been created and the packer build file edited accordingly simply run the packer build command as discussed above.
+Once the userdata file has been created and the Packer build file edited accordingly, simply run the Packer build command as discussed above.

 .. code-block:: console